 Beam Member Finder

-Plate buckling checks calculations are based on plate dimensions from Panel Finder tool.
+Plate buckling checks calculations are based on plate dimensions from the Panel Finder tool.
 Panel Finder automatically detects sections, plates, and stiffeners with the dimensions (length, width, thickness, and orientation) used in plate buckling calculations.
-According to standard stresses into plate direction should be checked (which is automatically translated by buckling check).
+According to standard stresses, plate direction should be checked (which is automatically translated by buckling check).
 Colored plots with labels (dimensions) make it easy to preview tool results:

 After automatic recognition (detection) of plates there is an option to plot it along x, y, z axis or some curved or incline plates.

 Plates are sets of elements which are surrounded by stiffness or girders.
 It is possible to manually add delete or modify (change the length or width of the plate for cases when the recognition is not done properly because of some stiffness or girders are missing) the plates.